Full details on sponsors and prizes here.

 Thank you, Jennie, for asking me to join in your Summer series as a guest blogger.
 It has been great fun thinking about which projects might travel well during my summer camping adventures.
 I thought I might tell you (and your readers) about my first attempt at hand quilting.

 I recently made this baby quilt top on a whim one evening.
 Luckily it’s the perfect size to travel.

-As we were packing up the camper for a weekend at the beach, I thought I would baste it and draw chalk guide lines to quilt along while at the camp site.
+As we were packing up the camper for a weekend at the beach, making sure not to forget the bug out bag, I thought I would baste it and draw chalk guide lines to quilt along while at the camp site.

 As it is quite small, I could take a first stab at hand quilting while we were driving to the camp site.
 Thank goodness for the guide lines or I would have been all over the place!